eternaldensity/Sandcastle-Builder/README.md

 ## Changelog

+## 2.97
+- Changed AC upgrades back to using chips

 ## 2.96
 - The goggles, they unlock
 - Glass Saw only doubles in power if you have double it's power in glass left over.